TriplyDB/Documentation/docs/ratt/index.md

   <dt>Acceptance mode</dt>
   <dd>Upload the result of the pipeline to the user account for which the API Token was created.</dd>
   <dt>Production mode</dt>
-  <dd>Upload thre result of the pipeline to the organization where the production version of the data is published.</dd>
+  <dd>Upload the result of the pipeline to the organization where the production version of the data is published.</dd>
 </dl>

 Having multiple modes ensures that the production version of a dataset is not accidentally overwritten during development.